 a.
-The traverse is driven by a single or two speed motor with a single worm gear box.
+The traverse is driven by a single or two speed, helical worm, gearmotor.
 The worm gear retards speed with power off and, therefore, a traverse brake is not normally furnished.

 It is recommended that if any work is required, the motor be returned to the crane builder.